List of characters in The Lego Movie franchise: Kai

-Kai (voiced by Michael Peña) is the outgoing and enthusiastic Red Ninja of Fire.
-He is fiercely loyal to his fellow ninjas, particularly Lloyd and Nya.
+Kai / Fire Ninja (voiced by Michael Peña) is the outgoing and enthusiastic Red Ninja of Fire.
+He is fiercely loyal to his fellow ninjas, particularly Lloyd and his sister Nya.
 His vehicle is a humanoid mech with flamethrower arms known as the Fire Mech.
-He is brother to Nya.

 Cole

-Cole (voiced by Fred Armisen) is the music-loving Black Ninja of Earth.
+Cole / Earth Ninja (voiced by Fred Armisen) is the music-loving Black Ninja of Earth.
 His vehicle is a mech supported by one wheel and armed with powerful weaponized speakers known as the Quake Mech.

 Jay

-Jay (voiced by Kumail Nanjiani) is the nervous Blue Ninja of Lightning.
+Jay / Lightning Ninja (voiced by Kumail Nanjiani) is the nervous Blue Ninja of Lightning.
 He comes from a close family and tries to make Lloyd feel better as a result.
 Jay harbors a crush for Nya, but he is interrupted every time he gets the courage to tell her his feelings for her.
 His vehicle is an aerial vehicle known as the Lightning Jet.

 Zane

-Zane (voiced by Zach Woods) is an intelligent, logical and methodical robot who is the White Ninja of Ice.
+Zane / Ice Ninja (voiced by Zach Woods) is an intelligent, logical and methodical android who is the White Ninja of Ice.
 His vehicle is a tank armed with a freeze ray known as the Ice Tank.

 Nya

-Nya (voiced by Abbi Jacobson) is the strong-willed, confident and motivated Ninja of Water and sister of Kai.
+Nya / Water Ninja (voiced by Abbi Jacobson) is the strong-willed, confident and motivated Ninja of Water and Kai's sister.
 Her mech is a robotic spider-like mech known as the Water Strider.
 By the end of the film, Koko and Nya opened a school to teach former shark generals life skills.

 Master Wu

 Master Wu (voiced by Jackie Chan) is the wise-cracking master and mentor of the six ninjas.
 He hopes for them to rely less on their mechs and more on themselves and each other.

-In The Master, short film, Master Wu tries using super sweet brick on wall, but he keeps being interrupted by a chicken.
+In The Master short film, Master Wu tries using his super sweet moves to throw red bricks on the wall to spell out "The Master", but he keeps being interrupted by a chicken.

 Lord Garmadon

 Lord Garmadon (voiced by Justin Theroux) is an evil warlord who is the father of Lloyd Garmadon and the brother of Master Wu.
-He leads an army of aquatic-themed villains known as the Shark army.
+He leads an army of aquatic-themed villains known as the Shark Army.
 He is impatient, impulsive and self-absorbed.